s-vamshi/news-analysis-telegram-bot-using-fluvio-sdf/README.md

 ```
 4. Create the SDF worker
 ```
-5. sdf worker create main
+sdf worker create main
 ```
-6. Run the SDF with the required API keys
+6. Run the SDF with the required API keys which will compile and run the dataflow.
 ```
 sdf run --ui --ephemeral -e NEWS_ORG=YOUR_NEWS_ORG_API_KEY -e TEXTRAZOR_KEY=YOUR_TEXTRAZOR_API_KEY -e BOT_TOKEN=YOUR_TELEGRAM_BOT_KEY
 ```